-CO No. Course Outcomes PSOs Cognitive
+CO No. Upon completion of the course, PSOs Cognitive

-Addressed Level
+the students will be able to Addressed Level

 CO-1 Summarize the nutritional types, 2,4 Understanding

 mode of intake of nutrients and

 metabolic activity of

 microorganisms.

 CO-2 Illustrate the study of 3,5 Applying

 photosynthetic yield and

 photorespiration.

 CO-3 Relate various theories on microbial 1,2 Analysing

 metabolism and pathways.

 CO-4 Assemble the biosynthesis of 3,5 Evaluating

 purines and pyrimidines.

 CO-5 Value the electron transport chain.
 1,5 Creating